2011 Texas Tech Red Raiders football team: Kansas

-Texas A&M
+No. 24 Texas A&M

 In the final game between Texas Tech and Texas A&M as Big 12 Conference opponents, the Aggies jumped out to a halftime lead and held on for the victory.
 The Aggies scored on five of their six first-half possessions to take a 31–20 lead.
 Aggie quarterback Ryan Tannehill opened the scoring with a 19-yard touchdown run, but the Raiders tied the score at 7–7 with a 2-yard touchdown pass to Adam James.
 Texas Tech's offense added a pair of Donnie Carona field goals and a touchdown run by Eric Stephens to stay within 11 points at halftime.
 Stephens rushed for 102 yards on 22 carries, but he was lost for the season when he suffered a knee injury late in the third quarter.
 Stephens was on pace to become the first Texas Tech 1,000-yard rusher since 1998, averaging 114 yards per game through his first five games of the season.
 He finished the year with 570 yards on 109 carries and eight touchdowns.